First Nations and Inuit Skills Link Program

 Career Promotion and Awareness Activity Roll Up Spreadsheet

-The First Nations and Inuit Skills Link Program also supports annual National Science Camps.
-These camps bring together First Nations and Inuit Youth representing every region across Canada for a week of activities designed to foster interest in science and technology and to encourage the young people to consider a career in these fields.
+The First Nations and Inuit Skills Link Program also supports National Science Camps.
+Held annually, these camps offer a great opportunity to bring together First Nations and Inuit Youth from across Canada.
+The week of activities is designed to foster interest in science and technology and to encourage young people to consider a career in these fields.

-The First National Science Camp was held in Alberta in 2002 and since then Science camps have been held in various provinces across Canada: Ontario (2003), Manitoba (2004), Yukon (2005), Atlantic (2007), Northwest Territories (2009), Ontario (2010) and Nunavut (2011).
-These camps have been an ongoing success each time they were held.
-They provide youth with firsthand experience of the world of science and technology and exposure to professionals working in these disciplines, through tours, presentations and other activities.
+The first National Science Camp was held in Alberta in 2002.
+Since then, the science camps have been held in various AANDC regions across Canada: Ontario (2003), Manitoba (2004), Yukon (2005), Atlantic (2007), Northwest Territories (2009), Ontario (2010), Nunavut (2011), Manitoba (2012), and Quebec (2013).
+These camps provide youth with first-hand experience of the world of science and technology through tours, presentations and other activities, and they are exposed to professionals working in these fields.